magro/memcached-session-manager/README.markdown

 memcached-session-manager is a tomcat session manager that keeps sessions in memcached, for highly available, scalable and fault tolerant web applications.
 It supports both sticky and non-sticky configurations, and is currently working with tomcat 6.x, 7.x and 8.x.
 For sticky sessions session failover (tomcat crash) is supported, for non-sticky sessions this is the default (a session is served by default by different tomcats for different requests).
-Also memcashed failover (memcached crash) is supported via migration of sessions.
+Also memcached failover (memcached crash) is supported via migration of sessions.
 There shall also be no single point of failure, so when a memcached fails the session will not be lost (but either be available in tomcat or in another memcached).

 ## Installation and Configuration